incsteps/qaqatua/docs/encrypt.md

 Say the service expect `person.nif` and `bank_account.iban` be encrypted

-We configure qaqatua's project fields as:
+We configure QaQatua's project fields as:

 `person.nif, bank_account.iban`